Logcat78/preferences-extension/README.md

 Preferences extension is a library that simplifies the use and extends the capabilities of SharedPreferences.
 With this library, using SharedPreferences has become much easier, saving and getting data is implemented using extensions.

+# Advantages
+In this library, saving and getting is carried out using extensions, which makes it easier to SharedPreferences.
+The Preferences extension also allows you to store lists, arrays, maps, and more.

 # Basic usage

 ```kotlin